The Australian Floral Art Association Inc. is a constituted not-for-profit organisation that serves as the parent body for floral art in Australia.

 Western Australia (WA) – West Australian Floral Art Society Inc.

-The Northern Territory (NT) does not have representation at present.
+The Northern Territory (NT) and Tasmania (Tas) do not have representation at present.

 The Association meets each year.
 These meetings are hosted by the listed State and Territory organisations.
 Many decisions affecting the Australian Association are dealt with at these meetings, others by correspondence or electronically.